volodymyrhudyma/blog/content/blog/react-antipatterns-index-as-a-key.md

 };
 ```

-Run it, find and issue, understand why it happens and fix it.
+Run it, find a problem, understand why it occurs and fix it.

 This is your homework, time to feel like a student.. again.

-I strongly encourage you not to skip this exercise, since only by putting your knowledge into practice you will gain confidence in what you do.
+I strongly recommend that you do not skip this exercise, because only when you put your knowledge into practice will you gain confidence in what you are doing.

-Please, let me know in the comments below whether you managed to solve it or not.
+Please, let me know in the comments below if you managed to solve it or not.

 ## Summary

-In this article, we learned why it is better to avoid indexes as keys for React elements when rendering lists, which can change the order of their elements.
+In this article, we learned why it's better to avoid using indexes as keys for React elements when rendering lists, which can change the order of their elements.

-However, it is totally safe to use them for static lists (if you don't have any other unique value that can be used instead), which will never be re-ordered, filtered, searched through or removed.
+However, it's perfectly safe to use indexes as keys for static lists (if you do not have another unique value that can be used instead).

+Remember, though, that these static lists can never be reordered, filtered, searched, or removed.